-German municipal utility, Stadtwerke Kiel, is developing Europe's most modern gas engine heating power plant on the eastern shore of the Kieler Förde inlet in northern Germany.
+German municipal utility Stadtwerke Kiel built one of Europe’s most modern gas engine heating power plants on the eastern shore of the Kieler Förde inlet in northern Germany.

-Named KIEL (Kiel's intelligent energy solution), the 190MW gas-fired power plant will use 20 highly efficient gas engines for power generation.
+Named KIEL (Kiel’s intelligent energy solution), the 190MW gas-fired power plant uses 20 highly efficient gas engines for power generation.

-With a thermal output of 192MW, the power plant will supply district heating for the city of Kiel.
-A feasibility study for the plant was completed in 2012 and the construction license was granted on 19 September 2016.
+With a thermal output of 192MW, the power plant supplies district heating for the city of Kiel.
+A feasibility study for the plant was completed in 2012, and the construction license was granted on 19 September 2016.

 KIEL coastal power plant make-up

-The KIEL power plant will replace the existing coal-fired power plant, operating since 1970, and will reduce carbon dioxide emissions by 70%.
+The KIEL power plant replaced a pre-existing coal-fired power plant operating since 1970 and reduced carbon dioxide emissions by 70%.

-It will comprise a gas-fired power plant, electrode boiler, and a heat storage unit.
-Energised with powerful Jenbacher J920 FleXtra gas engines, the plant is capable of reaching a nominal output of 190MW from a complete standstill in less than five minutes.
+It is comprised of a gas-fired power plant, electrode boiler and heat storage unit.
+Energised with Jenbacher J920 FleXtra gas engines, the plant can reach a nominal output of 190MW from a complete standstill in less than five minutes.

 Hot water generated in the electrode boiler can be stored in the heat storage unit, which holds up to 42,000m³ of water.
 Approximately 30,000m³ constitutes the useful volume, while the remaining 12,000m³ will be press hot water.
 The stored hot water ensures the supply of district heating for more than 70,000 consumers for up to eight hours.

-The combined heat and power (CHP) generation system will have a thermal and electric efficiency of 45% each, and an overall primary energy conversion efficiency exceeding 90%.
+The combined heat and power (CHP) generation system is claimed to have an efficiency of 45% for both thermal and electric, as well as an overall primary energy conversion efficiency exceeding 90%.

 KIEL power plant engine

-The Jenbacher J920 FleXtra gas engines in the KIEL power plant will have an electrical generation capacity of 9.5MW each.
-The engines will be housed in four blocks, and can be independently controlled.
+The Jenbacher J920 FleXtra gas engines in the KIEL power plant have an electrical generation capacity of 9.5MW each.
+The engines are housed in four blocks and can be independently controlled.

-Designed for multiple starts during the day, the engine is a high-quality standardised generator-set module comprising a generator, engine and a turbocharger.
+Designed for multiple starts each day, the engines are a high-quality standardised generator-set module, comprising a generator, engine and turbocharger.

 KIEL coastal power plant development

-Construction of the Kiel power plant is being undertaken in two phases.
-The first phase includes engineering and erection works for the pump hall, which will connect the electrode boiler and thermal storage to the district heating network.
+Construction of the Kiel power plant was undertaken in two phases.
+The first phase included engineering and erection work for the pump hall, which connected the electrode boiler and thermal storage to the district heating network.

-Works of the engine hall walls started in May 2017.
-The East and West halls, which will accommodate the gas engines, will be 100m-long, 30m-wide and 20m-tall.
+Works for the engine hall walls were started in May 2017.
+The east and west halls, which accommodate the gas engines, are each 100m long, 30m wide and 20m tall.

 Gas supply and electricity distribution

-Electrical energy generated by the coastal power plant will be fed to the Kiel 110kV power supply, with the excess energy redirected to the upstream mains.
+The electrical energy generated by the coastal power plant is fed into the Kiel 110kV power supply, with the excess energy redirected to the upstream mains.

-District heating generated by the plant will either be fed into the public district heating network of Kiel or stored temporarily in the 60m-high heat storage unit for future use.
+District heating generated by the plant is either fed into the public district heating network of Kiel or temporarily stored in the 60m-high heat storage unit for future use.

 Financing for the KIEL power plant

-Funding for the power plant is provided under the Combined Heat and Power Generation Act (KWKG), which supports highly efficient CHP plants.
+Funding for the power plant was provided under the Combined Heat and Power Generation Act (KWKG), which supports highly efficient CHP plants.

-European Investment Bank (EIB) provided a €105m ($120m) loan for the construction of the Kiel power plant.
-The loan is part of the European Fund for Strategic Investment (EFSI), the core of the investment programme for Europe.
+The European Investment Bank (EIB) provided a €105m ($120m) loan for the construction of the Kiel power plant.
+The loan was part of the European Fund for Strategic Investment (EFSI), the core of the investment programme for Europe.

-A consortium of banks provided financing for the power plant, including Berliner Sparkasse, Landesbank Berlin, Commerzbank, ING Bank, ING-DiBa, Landesbank Hessen-Thüringen Girozentrale, SEB, and Schleswig-Holstein.
+A consortium of banks also provided further financing for the power plant, including Berliner Sparkasse, Landesbank Berlin, Commerzbank, ING Bank, ING-DiBa, Landesbank Hessen-Thüringen Girozentrale, SEB and Schleswig-Holstein.